Frequently Asked Questions

 What is my commitment to Upward Bound?

-If I am accepted to Upward Bound, will I be allowed to participate in extra-curriculars at my high school?
+If I am accepted to Upward Bound, can I still be in other extra-cirricular activities or hold a job?

 When is the summer program and why must students live on campus?
 Are students allowed to leave campus to work or visit their families during the week?